BUILDING A STRONG APP ~

 Make sure that biographies are well written and do not contain any typos or spelling mistakes - that is a big turn off to the jurors.
 Biographies need to be short, but informative.
 If the artist does not have a big track record, then tell a compelling story about the artist.
 300 words max.

-Make sure that the band or artist photo is of a professional level - that does not mean that the artist needs to use a high price photographer, but should be the best possible reflection of the artist and their music.
+Make sure that the band or artist photos are of a professional level - that does not mean that the artist needs to use a high price photographer, but should be the best possible reflection of the artist and their music.

-Essays should be more than a few lines – use this as an opportunity to explain to the jurors why you should be in the #PW2018 Top 12!
-300 words max.
+Essays should be more than a few lines – use this as an opportunity to explain to the jurors why you should be in the #PW2019 Top 12!
+(300 words max. for each essay question.)

 Solo Artist or Band